The Latest from Anglophenia

 As with many cultural differences between the U.K. and the United States, you’d be forgiven for believing that Christmas is the same on either side of the Pond.
 After all, Christmas is Christmas, right?
 Well, while the overall message of Yuletide is largely the same in both countries, there are some subtle, if crucial, variations.

 The language of Christmas, for instance, is not strictly uniform.
 Americans will chuckle to themselves (or appear bemused) if you wish them “Happy Christmas” (as opposed to “Merry Christmas”), while the shortening of Christmas to “Chrimbo” is almost universally unknown in the United States.
-Come to that, so is the name “Father Christmas”; Americans refer to him only as “Santa Claus” or simply “Santa.”
+Come to that, so is the name “Father Christmas”; Americans refer to him as “Santa Claus” or simply “Santa.”

 Whatever his name, it is widely held in the U.S. that Santa resides—along with his reindeer, his helpers and, of course Mrs. Claus—in the North Pole.
 Most Americans would think you’ve had one too many snowballs if you mentioned Lapland.